JavaScript is required

 Good for B1/B2 learners who want something different from modern conversational Italian.
 The fantasy elements make the plot easy to follow visually even when the language gets complex.

-RaiPlay is the state broadcaster's streaming service.
+2. RaiPlay is the state broadcaster's streaming service.
 It's free and has a massive library, including classics like Un Medico in Famiglia and all the Montalbano episodes.
 The catch is you need to be in Italy or use a VPN.
 The interface is entirely in Italian, which is either a bonus learning opportunity or a pain depending on your level.

-MHz Choice is a smaller streaming service that specializes in international content.
+4. MHz Choice is a smaller streaming service that specializes in international content.
 They have exclusive rights to Montalbano in the US, plus other European detective shows.
 It's a paid service but cheaper than the big platforms.

-How to actually learn from these shows
+How to learn Italian with TV shows

 Just watching passively won't do much.
 You need a system.